CellIJel/Websites/README.md

 # GPTMade
 Websites made by ChatGPT.

-Each folder has its own README.md in the folder.
+Each folder has its own README.md here.

 # Translation
 A translator with a simple UI, uses either Google Translate API or ChatGPT API.
 The kick-off for this project and was made as a joke as both services already are free, I'm not even sure if this works correctly.

 # Min-Docs
 A very simple (maybe minimalist) version of making, writing, and saving documents.
 Can save files as: HTML, TXT, PNG, JPG, CSS, JS, PY, and MD.